How to prevent and protect women from Infectious diseases like Rubella and Toxoplasmosis during Pregnancy to avoid complications

 What effects can these infections have on your pregnancy and your developing baby?
 How to protect yourself and your family?

 All infectious diseases can be divided into 2 parts: infection diseases of childhood and general infectious diseases.
 But all of them can have effect if occurring during pregnancy.
 We are sure that many of you, when you were kids, got infected with chicken pox or rubella.
 Yes, of course we felt very bad, but now we know that we have Antigens to this disease in our blood (there is a special medical test to detect if this is so) and therefore we are not prone to suffer from this disease again and during pregnancy.
-Rubella anyone who is not vaccinated against rubella is at risk of getting this infection.
+Talking about Rubella, anyone who is not vaccinated against it is at risk of getting this infection.
 For a pregnant woman, this risk is unjustified and even more if she has another life within her; this disease can have a harmful influence in her developing baby.

 Rubella is a virus that causes the most severe damage when the mother is infected early in pregnancy, especially if it happens during the first 12 weeks (first trimester).
 The developing baby gets congenital rubella syndrome and the risk is very high that the mother might suffer a miscarriage or stillbirth.
 The most common birth defects from congenital rubella syndrome can include Deafness, Cataracts, Heart defects, Intellectual disabilities, Liver and spleen damage, Low birth weight, Skin rash at birth.
-Among others the less common birth defects are: Glaucoma, Brain damage, Thyroid and other hormone problems and inflammation of the lungs.
+Among others less common birth defects are: Glaucoma, Brain damage, Thyroid and other hormone problems and inflammation of the lungs.
 So!
 In order to avoid congenital rubella syndrome during pregnancy the woman should get a vaccine before the pregnancy occurs!

 Do you like cats?